image of the book cover of Thresholds, Walls, and Bridges

 Dr. Elizabeth Jameson presents fourteen public lectures that trace the evolution of a remarkable career.

-Thresholds, Walls, and Bridges is a collection of public lectures delivered by historian Dr. Elizabeth Jameson during her tenure as Imperial Oil-Lincoln McKay Chair in American Studies at the University of Calgary from 1999 to 2017.
+Thresholds, Walls, and Bridges is a collection of essays inspired by public lectures given by historian Dr. Elizabeth Jameson during her tenure as Imperial Oil-Lincoln McKay Chair in American Studies at the University of Calgary from 1999 to 2017.

 Dr. Jameson explores the histories of borderlands, labour, women, workers, people of colour, and the connected pasts of Canada and the United States.
 Rejecting approaches that write most people out of history, she makes humanity visible again and again.
 Thresholds, Walls, and Bridges is a record of a remarkable career.